r09491/solar_checker/README.md

 ## Overview

-The Solar Checker Python library provides APIs for the APsystems EZ1 Microinverters and smartmeter sensors with Tasmoto.
-Based on these two APIs there are scripts to record their latest power data which in turn can be used for plots to visualise them.
+The Solar Checker Python library provides APIs for the APsystems EZ1 Microinverters, Tasmota smartmeter and a poor Tuya library for smartplugs.
+Based on these three APIs there are scripts to record their latest power data which in turn can be used for plots to visualise them.
 It facilitates the process to monitor a solar power station and to assess if it will pay off at a point of time.

----

-## Features

-- **Get detailed device information**
-- **Retrieve alarm status information**
-- **Fetch output data** (power output, energy readings)
-- **Set and get maximum power limits** (30 W up to 800 W)
-- **Manage device power status** (sleep_mode/on/off)
-- **Calculate combined power output and total energy generated**

 ---